Gayan-98/FarmerSmart/README.md

    - **Value**:
      - Increases the value of the farmer's crops by providing accurate assessments of rice quality.
      - Allows farmers to make informed decisions about how to sell or process their harvest for the best price.

+#### 5. **Real-Time Notification System**
+   - **Description**:
+     The real-time notification system helps keep farmers informed about any urgent matters, such as disease outbreaks, pest infestations, or new updates from agricultural experts.

+   - **Functionality**:
+     - Farmers and agricultural experts receive push notifications about important updates in real time.
+     - Notifications are sent through **Firebase Cloud Messaging (FCM)**, alerting users to potential crop issues, such as detected pests or diseases.
+     - Users can adjust notification settings to receive alerts based on their preferences.

+   - **Value**:
+     - Ensures timely intervention by keeping farmers and experts informed of critical situations.
+     - Enhances the efficiency of communication between farmers and agricultural experts, reducing response times to potential threats.

 ## Technologies Used